0xcircuitbreaker/quais-test/README.md

 Params:
 - Addr to send from (z0-0, p-2, etc.)
 - Value to send (100)

 `ts-node scripts/send-tx.ts zone-0-0 zone-1-1 100`

+### 5. Fuzz to one shard
+`ts-node scripts/fuzz-tx-single-dest.ts from to total-tx delay range-0 range-1`

+### 6. Fuzz to many shards
+`ts-node scripts/fuzz-tx-many-dest.ts from total-tx delay range-0 range-1`

 # Usage with SolidityX
 Get the bytecode.